A guide to Ait ben haddou-morocco

 Morocco sim card

-Can I use my current phone number while using WhatsApp?
+Can I use my current phone number to use WhatsApp?

-To me, one of the best things about buying a local sim card in Morocco is the fact that you can still use your own phone number while using the services of Whatsapp.
+To me, one of the best things about buying a Morocco SIM card is the fact that you can still use your own phone number while using the Whatsapp service.

 While I can imagine that this sounds rather confusing, it will continue to work as before, but now with the data plan package that is active on your local sim card.